 - 1. Faculty will explain written assignments (hand-written, typed, or electronic) and due dates along with submission criteria during each nursing course. - 2.
 It is the student's responsibility to submit written assignments at the time and date designated by faculty. - 3.
 If a student is unable to submit a written assignment due to illness or an emergency, the student must contact the individual faculty member regarding the assignment. - 4.
 The faculty for the specific course will determine the criteria for accepting or grading late written assignments. - 5.
-Any student who plagiarizes (examples include but not limited to copying another student's care plans or independent written work) may be dismissed from the nursing program following the guidelines outlined in the UC Student Code of Conduct http://www.uc.edu/conduct/Code of Conduct.html. - 6.
+Any student who plagiarizes (examples include but not limited to copying another student's care plans or independent written work) may be dismissed from the nursing program following the guidelines outlined in the UC Student Code of Conduct. - 6.
 All assignments must be typed or written legibly.
 Illegible assignments will be returned.
 Unsatisfactory written assignments will be returned to the student for improvement, or the student may receive an unsatisfactory grade on the assignment.